On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Theoretical Analysis of Throughput

 Density Evolution (DE) analysis has been applied to characterize the asymptotic performance of message passing-based decoding on graphs for low density parity check codes \cite{ref_lin_ccs_2004} and IRSA~\cite{ref_liva_toc_2011}.
 In this section, the representation of IRSA decoding as a bipartite graph is discussed first.
 Then the graph perspective distributions are defined, the failure probabilities are derived, and finally, the asymptotic throughput of IRSA is characterized.
 It is assumed that users perform path loss inversion-based power control.
 We note that a closed form expression for the throughput cannot be derived even for the most basic variant of IRSA due to the underlying graph structure \cite{ref_liva_toc_2011}.
 Hence, we need to resort to DE, which provides an iterative recipe to compute the throughput.

 SIC-based decoding can be viewed as message passing on a bipartite graph \cite{ref_liva_toc_2011}, and thus IRSA, which uses SIC decoding, can be decoded on graphs.
-A typical IRSA frame can be represented as a bipartite graph, which is made up of $M$ user nodes (one node for each user), $T$ RE nodes (one node for each RE), and the edges between them.
-An edge connects a user node to an RE node if and only if that user has transmitted a packet in that corresponding RE.
-During decoding, edges that connect to users whose SINR is above a threshold are removed from each RE.
-Each decoding iteration consists of several intra-RE SIC and inter-RE SIC steps.
+A typical IRSA frame can be represented as a bipartite graph, which is made up of $M$ user nodes (one node for each user), $T$ RB nodes (one node for each RB), and the edges between them.
+An edge connects a user node to an RB node if and only if that user has transmitted a packet in that corresponding RB.
+For example, in Fig.~\ref{fig_bipartite_graph}, there will be an edge between user node $u_1$ and RB node $s_1$ if and only if user $u_1$ has transmitted a packet replica in RB $s_1$.
+During decoding, edges that connect to users whose SINR is above a threshold are removed from each RB.
+Each decoding iteration consists of several intra-RB SIC and inter-RB SIC steps.
 Once an SIC step is performed, the corresponding edge in the bipartite graph is removed.
+Thus, the edge between user node $u_1$ and RB node $s_1$ is removed if the user $u_1$ is decoded in any of the RBs in which the user has transmitted a packet.
 Decoding is successful if, at the end of the SIC process, all edges in the graph get removed.
 A decoding failure is declared if not all edges have been removed or no new edge is removed from the graph in two consecutive iterations.